 Ultra-lux: 100g+

-If you want to eat tasting portions like a pro, the Caviar Tasting Set was built with these benchmarks in mind.
+If you want to taste portions like a pro, our Caviar Tasting Set was built with these benchmarks in mind.

 How to Determine the Amount of Caviar to Serve Your Guests?